 When asked about living in Thailand and why it is that you choose this part of the world to spend your days, you’ll no doubt be aware that pretty much everyone, man or woman, will assume that you are there for nefarious activities with the ladies of the night.
 It’s often a fair presumption and I’m not going to deny that Thai girls, be they sex-workers or regular ladies, are a breath of fresh air for any single man that has left his youth behind him.

 There's no doubt that mobile phones, the internet, dating sites and apps are all impacting on the nightlife scene.
-These days, many of the best looking girls have left the bars and can now only be found online.
-If this interests you, the best place to find them is on my recommended dating site.
+These days, the best looking girls are found on:

 The dating game in the west is a largely disappointing affair once you reach middle-age and discover that most of the desirable ladies are already in relationships and that most of the women who are available are either halfway insane (wearing their ‘issues’ like a badge of honour) or totally deluded by a somewhat feminist media.

 I’ve heard many amusing tales from western men about their frustrated attempts to woo some fairly average women, in terms of appearance, only to discover that those women are waiting to be whisked off their feet by the winner of a punch-up between Hugh Grant and Colin Firth!
 When you are living in Thailand these romantic frustrations are unthinkable, and yes, that is certainly one of the main attractions for emigrating there – let’s be under no illusion about that.

 However, it really does need to be pointed out that there are many more reasons for moving to Thailand than simply the ease of arranging romantic liaisons with beautiful exotic ladies, and I want to draw your attention to the other big reasons on this page.
 I’m leaving out any specific description of Thai girls in this section of the site because that’s pretty much the main focus of the rest of my site…